ibexa/documentation-developer/docs/api/field_type_public.md

  As in `validateFieldSettings()`, this method verifies that the given validator configuration complies to the schema provided by `getValidatorConfigurationSchema()`.

 It is important to note that the schema definitions of the Field Type can be both of arbitrary and serializable format, it is highly recommended to use a simple hash structure.
-You should follow the [Best practices](../guide/best_practices.md) in order to create future-proof schemas.

 !!! note